Payments for job seekers

 Other government and community support services

-There are a range of other organisations that provide support services and information you may find helpful.
+There are other organisations that provide support services and information you may find helpful.
 You can use the Payment and Service Finder to find help in your area.

-JobAccess offers help and workplace solutions for people with disability who are looking for work, and their potential and current employers.
+JobAccess offers workplace solutions for people with disability who are looking for work.
+And helps their potential and current employers.